Ryan-Palmer/Functional-Blazor-and-Xamarin/README.md

 #### Xamarin and mixing languages

 This actually grew out of how I have been writing my Xamarin applications.
 I follow the same pattern but use Autofac for DI and MVVMLight for the model state binding.
 I like using C# on the front end because the tooling is rich and well supported, but F# for the rest of my applications as, well, it's just awesome!
 I feel this approach currently offers the best of both worlds.
-If anyone is interested I could put up an similar example Xamarin project.
+If anyone is interested I could put up a similar example Xamarin project.

 #### Tests